 The General Epidemiology Track combines broad training in public health with specific training in the principles and methods of epidemiology.
 The degree requirements include course work in epidemiology, biostatistics, health services, environmental health, and social and behavioral sciences, as well as a practicum experience in a public health agency; and completion of either a capstone project or a research-based master's thesis.
 Students may select the Epidemiology MPH General Track or the Epidemiology MPH Maternal and Child Health Track.

 Research Institutes and organizations, HMOs; Local, State and National government; non profit public health agencies, or PhD or MD plus MPH; Academia

-GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
+The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
 The program is competitive.

 Concurrent Option: MD/MPH, MPH/MHA, MPH/MAIS, MPH/PhD Anthropology